ASHOKABHAT69/Prerana-Engineering-Coding-QfromInterview/BGLR-Onsite-technical.md

 7)List Data Structures
 8)How do you add a node , deleting a node.(ALL VERBAL ANSWERS HE DIDN'T ASKED ME ANYOEN TO WRITE) 9)For a function with 3 arguments if we call that with 2 parameters will it give an error?
-RESUME GIVEN BACK - IT'S DONE
+RESUME GIVEN BACK to me , 🤝 - IT'S DONE

 RESULT -
 REJECTED